NVIDIA/spark-rapids-container/README.md

-# RAPIDS Accelerator Docker container for Databricks 10.4 LTS
+# RAPIDS Accelerator for Apache Spark Docker container for Databricks

 ## Usage